avindra/avindra/README.md

 See [🕸️ my Website](https://dra.vin/) for games and information about UNIX.

-I am [available for hire](https://dra.vin/#/hire) on part-time or limited contracts.
+I am available for hire in all manners of software.

+[See my terms](https://dra.vin/#/hire), and let's connect if you're on the same page.